AdobeDocs/mix-modeler.en/help/use-cases.md

 +++

-## Build marketng plans that optimize ROI
+## Build marketing plans that optimize ROI

 This use case leverages user friendly, AI-enabled optimization & scenario planning tools to maximize ROI.